VincentRossignol/MobileAppsDev/README.md

 ![image_2021-03-07_181208](https://user-images.githubusercontent.com/80149866/110248309-a1a5e280-7f70-11eb-8308-f08246350584.png)

-Finally the file containing the data is protected
+Finally the file containing the data is protected by the phone's system.
+Moreover at the creation of the file a "private mode" is specified.
+Therefore the access to this file cannot be done by mainstream ways